 The following description of the Superior Tube Company, Inc. Union 401(k) Plan (the "Plan") provides only summarized information.
-Participants should refer to the Plan document as amended and restated effective September 1, 2018 for a more complete description of the Plan's provisions, copies of which may be obtained from Superior Tube Company, Inc. ("Superior", the "Company" or the "Plan Sponsor").
+Participants should refer to the Plan document for a more complete description of the Plan's provisions, copies of which may be obtained from Superior Tube Company, Inc. ("Superior", the "Company" or the "Plan Sponsor").

-The Plan is a tax-deferred 401(k) defined contribution savings plan which provides eligible union employees an opportunity to invest a portion of their compensation, as defined by the Plan, in one or a combination of investment programs.
+The Plan is a tax-deferred 401(k) defined contribution savings plan which provides eligible union employees an opportunity to invest a portion of their compensation, as defined by the Plan, in one or a combination of investment options.